catppuccin/gtk/README.md

 ### Installation

-1. Download and extract the theme zip from [releases](https://github.com/catppuccin/gtk/releases/) or you can install the theme from the [AUR](#for-arch-linux-users).
+1. Download and extract the theme zip from [releases](https://github.com/catppuccin/gtk/releases/).
 2. Move the theme folder to **".themes"** in your home directory. **(~/.themes)** (Skip this step if you are using the AUR package)
 3. Select the downloaded theme via your desktop specific tweaks application (**gnome-tweaks** on Gnome 3+).